Zeus A. Salazar: Career

 Salazar became chairman of UP's history department in 1987.
 He led the first national conference in Filipino historiography, which produced the proceedings Paksa, Paraan, Pananaw sa Kasaysayan (Topic, Method, and Perspective in History).
 He also organized a colloquium on the use of Filipino in social sciences and philosophy, which became a collaboration between several of UP's colleges.
 He left this role in 1989 after being appointed dean of the College of Social Sciences and Philosophy, a role he held until 1992.
 During this time, he mandated that Filipino be used in all official transactions within the college and changed the name of the Philippine Studies PhD program to the Pilipinolohiya PhD program, a switch that changed perspectives employed in the field.
 His self-reflective approach to studying Pilipinolohiya, Pantayong Pananaw, became the ruling school of thought within the college.

 Salazar retired from UP in 2000 after 30 years of teaching.
 Changes in administration meant that Pantayong Pananaw was challenged, which alienated a number of scholars in this area of study.
-Some moved to De La Salle University, where Salazar taught psychology between 2000-2005.
+Some moved to De La Salle University, where Salazar taught psychology between 2000 and 2005.
 Salazar argued that the eradication of Pantayong Pananaw at UP was not necessarily a bad thing, as it disseminated the practice to other institutions such as De La Salle, Philippine Normal University, National Teachers College, University of Makati, and Polytechnic University of the Philippines.
 Pantayong Pananaw has made it beyond the higher education system and is taught in some senior high schools as part of social sciences.
 In 2018, he taught historiography and philosophy of history at Polytechnic University of the Philippines for two semesters.